rachmadaniHaryono/awesome-django/README.md

 * [django-fiber](https://github.com/django-fiber/django-fiber/) - Django Fiber, a simple, user-friendly CMS for all your Django projects
 * [feincms](https://github.com/feincms/feincms/) - A Django-based CMS with a focus on extensibility and concise code.
 * [Mezzanine](https://github.com/stephenmcd/mezzanine/) - A content management platform built using the Django framework.
-* [wagtail](https://github.com/wagtail/wagtail/) - A Django content management system focused on flexibility and user experience.
+* [wagtail](https://github.com/wagtail/wagtail) - A Django content management system focused on flexibility and user experience.
 * [leonardo](https://github.com/django-leonardo/django-leonardo/) - A new Django content management system built on top of FeinCMS and OpenStack Horizon.
+* [opps](https://github.com/opps/opps) - An Open Source Content Management for the magazine websites and high-traffic, using the Django Framework.

 ## Document Management